What boots should you wear on a 4G pitch?

 Second, avoid wearing metal studs, which can cause permanent damage to the turf.

-Some pitches won’t allow studs at all, so always check with the venue before you wear them.
+Some fields won’t allow studs at all, so always check with the venue before you wear them.

-Moulded blades or turf shoes are another option for 4G pitches, and they provide good traction without damaging the surface.
+Moulded blades or turf shoes are another option for 4G fields, and they provide good traction without damaging the surface.

-Can you wear astro turf boots on 4G?
+Can you wear astro turf cleats on 4G?

-Astro turf boots (TF) are designed for use on artificial surfaces, so they’re perfect for 4G pitches.
+Astro turf cleats (TF) are designed for use on artificial surfaces, so they’re perfect for 4G fields.

 ATBs have either small rubber studs or blades that provide good traction and grip on the synthetic turf.

-They’re also lightweight and comfortable, making them a great option for playing on 4G pitches.
+They’re also lightweight and comfortable, making them a great option for playing on 4G fields.

 The final score.

-So, what’s the best boot for playing on 4G pitches?
+So, what’s the best boot for playing on 4G fields?
 You’re looking at a FG/AG/MG boot.
 It’s really up to you, your style and your personal preference.
 So go get trying some on!